Ruthenium: Element Properties And Uses

 What is ruthenium?

-Ruthenium is a rare transition metal with an atomic number of 44.
-It is recognised for its documented chemical and physical properties and its significance in various industrial applications.
+Ruthenium is a rare transition metal with atomic number 44, known for its unique chemical and physical properties and its importance in various industrial applications.

 What are the main chemical properties of ruthenium?

-It exhibits multiple oxidation states, forms coordination compounds and demonstrates a high resistance to corrosion.
-These characteristics support its use in catalytic and demanding applications.
+It exhibits multiple oxidation states, forms complex compounds, and shows high resistance to corrosion, making it valuable for catalytic and high-performance applications.

-Ruthenium is obtained as a by-product from platinum and palladium ores through controlled chemical treatments and a combination of hydrometallurgical and pyrometallurgical processes.
+Ruthenium is extracted as a by-product from platinum and palladium ores through controlled chemical treatments and a combination of hydrometallurgical and pyrometallurgical processes.

-It is utilised in electronics for resistors and contacts, applied in catalysis for chemical synthesis and emissions control, and added to alloys to improve durability in various industrial products.
+It is used in electronics for resistors and contacts, in catalysis for chemical synthesis and emission control, and in enhancing the durability of alloys in various industrial products.

 How does ruthenium contribute to industrial products?